risd-web/webtype-spring2020/content/lectures/07-javascript.md

 ## Setup
-Like CSS, JavaScript can be included within your `html` file as well as linked as an external file.
+Like CSS, JavaScript can be included within the `<head></head>` your `html` file as well as linked as an external file.
+It can also be included at the bottom of your document, right before the closing `</body>` tag.

 ```HTML
 <!-- Internal JavaScript -->